-If you’re heading to Ireland for our magical Castle and Estate Ride you’ll likely be planning some extra craic in the land of saints and scholars.
-There’s no better place than Dublin, the nation’s largest city, to savour a Guinness, set your feet tapping to some traditional Irish fiddle music and soak up some Emerald Isle history.
+If you’re heading to Ireland for our magical Castle and Estate Ride or Cross Country in Tipperary, you’ll likely be planning some extra craic in the land of saints and scholars.
+There’s no better place than Dublin, the nation’s largest city, to savour a Guinness, set your feet tapping to some traditional Irish music and soak up some Emerald Isle history.

 A taxi from the airport to the city will cost you around €20 to €25 and take around 40 minutes.
 However, for the same travel time, you can jump on the Airlink bus for just €10 open return.

 Trinity College and The Book of Kells – As far as universities go, Trinity College is a 16th-century standout of beautiful architecture and rich history.
 Within the grounds is the famous Long Library and the Book of Kells exhibition.
 Ornately decorated and dating back to around 800 AD, the Book of Kells is one of the world’s most famous manuscripts.
 You can wander the grounds for free, but you’ll need to pre-book a ticket to see the Book of Kells.
 To get full value from the visit we recommend a student-led walking tour.
 On the day we visited, we were lucky enough to tag onto a super entertaining children’s tour, where students from the drama department dressed as famous characters from a long list of famous Alumni including Oscar Wilde and Isaac Newton.

 Free walking tours – Judging from the variety on offer, Dublin might just be the home of free walking tours.
 From literature tours to pub crawls to the sites of the 1916 Rising, there really is a walk for everyone.
 You can check them all out here.